vmchale/haskell-ats/README.md

 # haskell-ats

-This is a template for [pi](https://github.com/vmchale/project-init) that initializes a new Haskell project while will call ATS code using the FFI.
+This is a template for [pi](https://github.com/vmchale/project-init) that initializes a new Haskell project which will call ATS code using the FFI.

 ```
 git clone https://github.com/vmchale/haskell-ats.git ~/.pi_templates/haskell-ats